angular/microsites/README.md

 # Microsites
-A monorepo containing all Angular 2 microsites.
+A monorepo containing all Angular.io microsites.

 ## Dependencies
 * [Harp.js](http://harpjs.com/), a static web server with a built-in preprocessor.